+The Gatsby Benchmarks (effective from Autumn 2025)

+1. A Stable Careers Programme Every school should have an embedded

+• programme of career education and

+guidance that is known and understood by

+pupils, parents and carers, staff,

+governors, employers and other agencies.

+2. Learning from Career and Labour All pupils, parents and carers, teachers

+Market Information and staff who support pupils should have

+access to good quality, up-to-date

+information about future pathways, study

+options and labour market opportunities.

+Young people with special educational

+needs and disabilities (SEND) and their

+parents and carers may require different or

+additional information.
+All pupils will need

+the support of an informed adviser to make

+2 Addressing the Needs of Each best use of available information.

+3. Addressing the Needs of Each Pupils have different career guidance

+Young Person needs at different stages.
+Careers programmes should help pupils to navigate

+their concerns about any barriers to career

+progression.
+In addition, opportunities

+should be tailored to the needs of each

+pupil, including any additional needs of

+vulnerable and disadvantaged pupils,

+young people with SEND and those who

+are absent.

+4. Linking Curriculum Learning to As part of the school's programme of

+Careers careers education, all teachers should link

+curriculum learning with careers.
+Subject

+teachers should highlight the progression

+routes for their subject and the relevance

+of the knowledge and skills developed in

+their subject for a wide range of career

+pathways.

+5. Encounters with Employers and Every pupil should have multiple

+Employees opportunities to learn from employers

+about work, employment and the skills

+that are valued in the workplace.
+This can be through a range of enrichment

+activities including visiting speakers,

+mentoring and enterprise schemes and

+could include pupils' own part-time

+employment where it exists.

+6. Experiences of Workplaces

+Every pupil should have first-hand

+• • Every pupil should have first-hand experiences of workplaces to help their

+experiences of workplaces to help their

+experiences of workplaces to help their exploration of career opportunities, and

+7. Encounters with Further and Higher experiences of workplaces to help their

-The Gatsby Benchmarks 1.
-A Stable Careers Programme Every school and college should have an embedded programme of career education and guidance that is known and understood by pupils, teachers, governor and employers.
-2. Learning from Career and Labour Market Information Every pupil, and their parents, should have access to good quality information about future study options and labour market opportunities.
-They will need the support of an informed adviser to make best use of available information.
-3. Addressing the Needs of Each Pupil Pupils have different career guidance needs at different stages.
-Opportunities for advice and support need to be tailored to the needs of each pupil.
-A school's careers programme should embed equality and diversity considerations throughout.
-4. Linking Curriculum Learning to Careers All teachers should link curriculum learning with careers.
-STEM subject teachers should highlight the relevance of STEM subjects for a wide range of career paths.
-5. Encounters with Employers and Employees Every pupil should have multiple opportunities to learn from employers about work, employment and the skills that are valued in the workplace.
-This can be through a range of enrichment activities including visiting speakers, mentoring and enterprise schemes.
-6. Experiences of Workplaces Every pupil should have first-hand experience of the workplace through work visits, work shadowing and/or work experience to help their exploration of career opportunities, and expand their networks.
-7. Encounters with Further and Higher Education All pupils should understand the full range of learning opportunities that are available to them.
-This includes both academic and vocational routes and learning in schools, colleges, universities and in the workplace.
-8. Personal Guidance Every pupil should have opportunities for guidance interviews with a career adviser, who could be internal (a member of school staff) or external, provided that they are trained to an appropriate level.
-These should be available whenever significant study or career choices are being made.
-They should be expected for all pupils but should be timed to meet their individual needs.
+The Gatsby Benchmarks (effective from Autumn 2025) to them, including academic, technical and vocational routes.
+This should incorporate learning in schools, colleges, independent training providers (ITPs), universities and in the workplace.
+8. Personal Guidance Every pupil should have opportunities for guidance meetings with a career adviser. who could be internal (a member of school staff) or external, provided that they are trained to an appropriate level.
+These meetings should be available for all pupils whenever significant study or career choices are being made.
+They should be expected for all pupils but should be scheduled to meet their individual needs.
+The careers leader should work closely with the careers adviser, SEND coordinator (SENDCO) and other key staff to ensure personal guidance is effective and embedded in the careers programme.